PoisotLab/MS_network_els/els_networks.md

 # Invariants in ecological networks

-One striking particularity of ecological networks is their consistency: even though the depict interactions between different organisms across all sorts of ecosystems, they all tend to look the same [@jord03ipc].
+One striking particularity of ecological networks is their consistency: even though they depict interactions between different organisms across all sorts of ecosystems, they all tend to look the same [@jord03ipc].
 Remarkably, even when interactions among species themselves vary (see section **x**), the overall network structure tends to remain unchanged [@kemp17ian].
 Most